trmid/poolygotchi/README.md

 ## Installation

-Clone or fork this repo and run `npm i`.
+1. Clone or fork this repo and run `npm i`.
+2. Install solidity dependencies by entering the solidity folder with `cd src/solidity` and running `npm i`.

 ## Development

+Follow these steps to setup your development environment:

+1. Optionally, open the `scripts/devDeploy.ts` file and update line 20 with your test address to be sent test funds on the local node.
+(An easier method will be added soon)
+2. Navigate back to the root folder.
-Run `npm run dev` to start the development server.
+3. Run `npm run dev` to start the development server.

 ## Build